 Dr. Gierach earned both her M.P.H. and Ph.D. degrees in epidemiology from the University of Pittsburgh with a focus in cancer epidemiology and women’s health.
-She joined the Division as a NCI Cancer Prevention Fellow, continued as a tenure-track investigator and was awarded tenure in 2017.
+She joined the Division as an NCI Cancer Prevention Fellow, continued as a tenure-track investigator and was awarded tenure in 2017.
 She served as Deputy Chief of the Integrative Tumor Epidemiology Branch from 2018 through 2020 and was appointed Chief in 2021.
 She also serves as chair of the Division’s Breast Cancer Working Group and co-chair of the DCEG Hormone Laboratory Advisory Committee.

-I am interested in the study of the etiology of hormonally-related female cancers, particularly in the molecular mechanisms underlying breast carcinogenesis.
-My interdisciplinary research program has a special emphasis on the molecular epidemiology of mammographic density, one of the strongest risk factors for breast cancer.
+Dr. Gierach is interested in the study of the etiology of hormonally-related female cancers, particularly in the molecular mechanisms underlying breast carcinogenesis.
+Her interdisciplinary research program has a special emphasis on the molecular epidemiology of mammographic density, one of the strongest risk factors for breast cancer.

 Epidemiologic Studies of Mammographic Density and Breast Cancer Risk